ottipc/wikijs_pc_backup/manuals/freelancer-database.md

 ## Adding Candidates

 The Database is main to be kept fairly simple.
-When adding new freelancers, make sure to fill in the following rows respectively:
+When adding new freelancers, make sure to confirm the seniority/quality with Seb or Otti beforehand.
+Once approved, fill in the following rows respectively:

 * Name / Surname
 * Role